microsoft/powercat-automation-kit/site/content/en-gb/localization.md

 ### **Question:** What is the relationship to the Microsoft Learn content?

-The starter side content is managed by the core {{<product-name>}} team only.
+The starter site content is managed by the {{<product-name>}} team and contributors only.
 When content migrates to the Microsoft Learn platform it goes through a separate content review and localization process.

 ### **Question:** Can other languages be added?